 Any successful organization needs outstanding leadership.
-Michael Tranghese - the league's first full-time employe and for 11 years the associate to Dave Gavitt - became commissioner in 1990.
-In his first year, he administered the formation of the BIG EAST Football Conference
+Michael Tranghese - the league's first full-time employee and, for 11 years, the associate to Dave Gavitt - moved into the BIG EAST commissioner's chair in 1990.
+In his first year, Tranghese administered the formation of the BIG EAST Football Conference.

 The league has long been considered a leader in innovative concepts in promotion and publicity, particularly regarding television.
 Those efforts have resulted in unparalleled visibility for BIG EAST student-athletes.
-The conference has enjoyed longstanding relationships with CBS, ESPN, Inc., and ABC.
+The conference has enjoyed long-standing relationships with CBS, ESPN and ABC.

-While BIG EAST basketball games are regular sellouts at campus and major public arenas (including the annual men's BIG EAST Championship in represented on U.S. and foreign national/Olympic teams.
-Several athletes with BIG EAST ties earned gold medals in each of the past five summer Olympiads.

-Madison Square Garden), attendance figures also are significant in soccer, women's basketball and baseball games.
+While BIG EAST basketball games are regular sellouts at campus and major public arenas, including the annual men's BIG EAST Championship in Madison Square Garden, attendance figures also are significant at BIG EAST soccer, women's basketball and baseball games.

-More than 550 BIG EAST student-athletes have earned All-America recognition and dozens have won NCAA individual national championships.
-The BIG EAST has been well
+More than 550 BIG EAST athletes have earned All America recognition and dozens have won individual NCAA national championships.
+The BIG EAST has been well represented in U.S. or foreign national and Olympic teams.